alecbiela/abwd-model-viewer/README.md

 The Khronos Group maintains a repository of sample models [on their GitHub Page](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/Models.md).
 For most of these models, a "Download GLB" button can be found beneath the image on the left side of the table - this can be used to download `.glb` files for testing or use on your own website (the licenses for each model are listed to the right of the image on that page).

 ### Converting Models to glTF Binary (GLB) Format
-Most modern model editing software should have the capability to export your 3D Model(s) as glTF binary packages with the `.glb` file extension.
+Most modern 3D modelling software should have the capability to export your 3D Model(s) as glTF binary packages with the `.glb` file extension.
 [Blender](https://www.blender.org/) is a popular free and open-source program that supports this.
 Guides on importing and exporting models to/from Blender are outside the scope of this documentation but are widely available online - as a reminder, you must save your model files in `.glb` format, NOT `.gltf` as they are not supported at this time.

 ### Original Web Component
 You may view the original project that this add-on was derived from by visiting the [Model Viewer Project Website](https://modelviewer.dev/)